bigchaindb/bigchaindb/docs/server/source/data-models/asset-model.md

 - `updatable`: Whether the data in the asset can be updated in the future or not.
 Defaults to false.
 - `refillable`: Whether the amount of the asset can change after its creation.
 Defaults to false.
 - `data`: A user supplied JSON document with custom information about the asset.
 Defaults to null.
 - _amount_: The amount of "shares".
 Only relevant if the asset is marked as divisible.
 Defaults to 1.
-The amount is not specified in the asset, but in the conditions (see next section).
+The amount is not specified in the asset, but in the outputs (see next section).

 At the time of this writing, updatable and refillable assets are not yet implemented.